Amy L. Lansky, PhD

 In 2003, Lansky published an introductory book on Homeopathy for the general

 public: Impossible Cure: The Promise of Homeopathy.
-She was
+It quickly became a best-seller

 also elected to the board of the National Center for Homeopathy in